thedeveloperever/DigitalOcean-Minecraft-Server/README.md

-# digitalocean-mcserv
+# DigitalOcean Minecraft Server
-Script to automatically setup a fabric 1.20.4 server on most hosts with an external volume
+Script to automatically setup a fabric 1.20.4 server on an external volume